-2. Lower switching frequencies will result in lower output frequencies due to sampling on 5V I/O control modules..
+2. Lower switching frequencies will result in lower output frequencies due to sampling on 5V I/O control modules.

-PWM and Direction Inputs DPRAHIx, and DPRANIx drives allow configuration of PWM and Direction as a command source using High-Speed digital inputs.
-When configured for PWM and Direction control these inputs cannot use the Auxiliary Encoder, Step and Direction or Capture features.
+PWM and Direction Inputs DPC drives allow configuration of PWM and Direction as a command source using High-Speed digital inputs.
+When configured for PWM and Direction control these inputs cannot be used for the Auxiliary Encoder or High-Speed Capture features.
 The command source must be set to PWM and Direction and configured in the Command Source window within DriveWare.

-Capture Inputs DPR drives using an AC power module allow configuration of differential and single-ended Capture inputs using digital inputs.
-When configured for Capture signals, these inputs cannot be used for Auxiliary Encoder, Step and Direction, or PWM and Direction control.
+Capture Inputs DPC drives allow configuration of Capture inputs using High-Speed digital inputs.
+When configured for Capture signals these inputs cannot be used for the Auxiliary Encoder or PWM and Direction features.
 The Capture signals can be used to capture and view internal signals on a designated trigger (rising edge, falling edge, or both).
 Parameters and options for the Capture signals can be entered and configured in DriveWare.